Charles Manson Docs You Might Need To See After "Charlie Says"

 The arrival of 2019 marks the 50th anniversary of Charles Manson’s murders, and you know what that means?
 There’s a renewed interest in the notorious criminal’s life and the horrible crimes he committed with his “family” of followers.
-There’s also a brand new movie in theaters about Manson, Charlie Says, which focuses on some of the women in his Manson family and what drew them to him in the first place.
+There’s also a new movie out in the US about Manson, Charlie Says (no word yet on when it'll be released in the the UK - despite it's UK-centric cast of Matt Smith, Hannah Murray and Suki Waterhouse) which focuses on some of the women in his Manson family and what drew them to him in the first place.
 It’s just another look at the killer, who died in prison while serving a life sentence in 2017.

 The movie stars Matt Smith as Charles Manson, along with Game of Thrones’ Hannah Murray as Leslie Van Houten, 13 Reasons Why’s Sosie Bacon as Patricia Krenwinkel, and Insurgent’s Suki Waterhouse as Mary Brunner as three of the most infamous women in the family.
 While Charlie Says might be a biography based on real events and people, there are plenty of actual documentaries about Manson, his family, and their murders that might help explain just why the cult leader is so notorious.
 Here's where you can find them: